 You can set up a Notion database and map data from Google Calendar to Notion.
-You can read about the steps here.

 Notion is amazing in many ways.
 How about going a step further and embedding Google Calendar in Notion as well?
 Furthermore, you can also use the Notion Automation Hub to create a 2-way sync between both apps.
 Here’s a great video to guide you through the process of syncing Google Calendar and Notion.

 The above automation copies over all meetings, but what if you only want to select meetings within a certain timeframe?
-In that case, you can use this automation instead.

 2. Create a meeting from your email with everyone from the email thread, with a Zoom link